daily-co/react-native-daily-js/README.md

 npx pod-install
 ```

-Finally, open Xcode, and in your project's `Info.plist` file add two new rows with the following keys:
+Open Xcode, and in your project's `Info.plist` file add two new rows with the following keys:

 - `NSCameraUsageDescription`
 - `NSMicrophoneUsageDescription`

 For their values, provide user-facing strings explaining why your app is asking for camera and microphone access. **Note that, without these, the app will simply crash silently.**

+Also in `Info.plist`, add a row with the key `UIBackgroundModes`.
+This will resolve to an array.
+For the first item, specify the value `voip`.
+This ensures that audio will continue uninterrupted when your app is sent to the background.

 ### Android